Monday-Sunday 8am-5pm. Last admission at 4.30pm. Please check website for special events, holiday hours and shuttle service timetable.

 Smiley the Saltwater Crocodile

-Butterfly Central The Butterfly Garden, right next to the Free-Flight Aviary, is a great place to see a wide range of butterflies.
-A total of 18 different butterfly species have been found there.
+The Butterfly House, right next to the Free-Flight Aviary, is a great place to see a wide range of butterflies.
 The plants have been specially grown to attract a wide range of butterflies.

 You can do more than just watch the turtles!
 Jump in and swim with yearling green sea turtles and other colourful marine life.
 Snorkelling gear is supplied and swimwear and goggles are available for purchase at the Splash Gift Shop.